microsoft/FastTrack/scripts/split-spmtlogerrors/README.md

 1. Run the script with "getSelectFile" flag to generate a list of all the unique values found in the specified column.
 This file will be output as "selects.txt".
 2. Edit the "selects.txt" file leaving only the values you want to keep, one per line.
-3. Run the script with the "selectFile" and "outFile" parameters specified.
+3. Run the script with the "selectFile" parameter specified.
 This will produce a file with the name "filtered.csv" containing only those rows whose select column value is found in the input file.
 This process is shown below.

 ```PowerShell
 .\Split-SPMTLogErrors.ps1 -file {file name to filter}  -getSelectFile